-11 EARNINGS PER SHARE (EPS)
+11. EARNINGS PER SHARE (EPS)

-Basic earnings per share is calculated by dividing the profit for the year attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year.
+Basic earnings per share is calculated by dividing the profit for the year attributable to owners of the Company by the weighted average number of ordinary shares outstanding during the year.
 The calculation of diluted earnings per share is not applicable to the Group.
 Also, no separate earning per share calculation from continuing operations has been presented since there were no discontinued operations during the year.